-Hands down, oregano oil is one of the best natural supplements you can get.
+Without a doubt, oregano oil is one of the best natural supplements you can get.
 It’s produced from the perennial herb oregano and loaded with free-radical-crushing antioxidants.
 A growing body of research has shown that oregano oil offers many positive health benefits and is one of the most potent natural remedies in existence.
 In particular, there has been a significant evaluation of its effects against harmful organisms; investigations even been made by major pharmaceutical companies.
-Let’s take a look at why there’s so much interest in oregano oil and its 10 best uses.
+Let’s take a look at why there’s so much interest in oregano oil and its 15 best uses.

-What are the Top 10 Uses for Oregano Oil?
+What Are the Top 15 Uses for Oregano Oil?

-There’s a lot of evidence to show that oregano oil is a powerful tool against the harmful organisms that lead to infections.
-One study straight from the United States Department of Agriculture reported that oregano oil has such a strong action against germs that it could easily fight Salmonella.
+There’s a lot of evidence to show that oregano oil is a powerful tool for the immune system, especially when it encounters outside invaders.
+One study straight from the United States Department of Agriculture reported that oregano oil has such a strong action against germs that it could easily defeat Salmonella.

-These findings were echoed by researchers the Department of Physiology & Biophysics at Georgetown University Medical Center who said, “New, safe agents are needed to…overcome harmful organism infections.
-Based on our previous experience and that of others, we postulated that herbal essential oils, such as those of origanum (oregano oil)…offer such possibilities.”
+These findings were echoed by researchers at the Department of Physiology & Biophysics at Georgetown University Medical Center who said, “New, safe agents are needed to…overcome harmful organisms… Based on our previous experience and that of others, we postulated that herbal essential oils, such as those of Origanum (oregano oil)…offer such possibilities.”

 2. Protection Against Harmful Organisms

-If you’ve consumed undercooked meat or impure water, or countless other risky actions, harmful organisms are likely to be residing inside of your body.
+If you’ve consumed undercooked meat or impure water, or other risky actions, harmful organisms are likely to reside inside of your body.
 Thankfully, oregano oil is shown to be extremely useful for getting rid of these unwanted invaders.
-One study examined the relationship between oregano oil and harmful organisms and found that taking 600 mg of oregano oil daily prompted a complete disappearance of harmful organisms in the body.
+One study examined the relationship between oregano oil and certain harmful organisms in stool and found that taking 600 mg of oregano oil daily prompted their complete disappearance.

 3. Promotes a Balanced Mood